 Co-ordination of a two-day site visit by two external reviewers and one internal faculty member of the University will be arranged by the Quality Assurance Office.

 The external reviewers are selected from those suggested by the program in Volume III (see criteria for choosing arm’s length reviewers).
 The internal faculty reviewer does not have to be a specialist in the field of the program review, but should be at arms’ length from the program in question, and normally comes from outside of the Faculty in which the program under review is located.
-The internal faculty reviewer is selected by the APVGSPA.
+The internal faculty reviewer and external reviewers are selected by the APVGSPA.

 After the External Reviewers' Report is received, the Quality Assurance Office and APVGSPA will review it and seek clarification from the reviewers, if needed.
 Then the report is sent to the Provost, Dean, Associate Dean, Graduate Studies, and the department/school - which will have the opportunity to respond to the review comments.

-If the reviewers suggest modifications to the Proposed Brief- it will need to be revised by the department and re-approved through their Faculty Council, the Provost and the Quality Assurance Office, before it goes to Senate Graduate and Research Council and then Senate for approval.
-This includes review by an internal reader Guidelines for internal readers (pdf).
+If the reviewers suggest modifications to the Proposed Brief, the program will prepare a response to the reviewers recommendations and revise the Proposed Brief.
+Depending on the amount and significance of the revisions, the brief may need to be re-approved through their Faculty Council, the Provost and the Quality Assurance Office, before it goes to Senate Graduate and Research Council and then Senate for approval.
+Programs should consult with the Quality Assurance Office before submitting the proposal to SGRC.

 The proposed brief will include information on course and milestone degree requirements.
 Hence, after the site visit, the SGRC Course/Milestone -New/Revision/Inactivation form will need to be completed to be included with the Proposed Brief submission to Senate Graduate & Research Council for approval.

-After the new program proposal has been submitted to the Quality Council and MAESD, the department may begin to advertise the new program.
+After the new program proposal has been submitted to the Quality Council, the department may begin to advertise the new program.
 However, any ads must clearly note that the program is "subject to final approval by the Quality Council".

 GSPA will set up a meeting with Graduate Administrator for admission training.